 The name is also confusing because the Parker 51 was sold with a vacumatic filling system, but there is completely separate pen known as the Parker Vacumatic.
 This pen was Parker’s flagship from 1933 through 1941, before which it was known as the Vacuum Filler.

-The Parker 51 is an iconic pen for its overall design, but it has a number of distinctive features associated with it.
+The Parker 51 is an iconic pen due to its overall design, but it has a number of distinctive features associated with it.

 Aerometric Filling System